11cafe/comfyui-workspace-manager/README.md

 ‼️ [3-23-2024]**search and install models from civitai is not working in previous versions**, because civitai changed something in their api. **Please update to the latest version** if you are seeing blank screen in Install Models dialog

-[5-7-2024] Author (me) is job hunting in Beijing 🥲 so recently maybe too busy to update this plugin.
-I will come back to updating this plugin as soon as I finish job hunting 🥲🫠

 <img width="610" alt="Screenshot 2024-03-08 at 6 41 18 PM" src="https://github.com/11cafe/comfyui-workspace-manager/assets/18367033/30455eb1-3d12-4930-bb81-28b33148fbaa">

 ## Installation